pak3nuh/hollywood/doc/Messaging.md

 (being automatic or custom), and the entities that create [Messages](../api/src/main/kotlin/pt/pak3nuh/hollywood/actor/message/Message.kt) instances.

-For details of that contract, check [this class](../core/src/main/kotlin/pt/pak3nuh/hollywood/system/actor/message/FunctionSignatureBuilder.kt).
+For details of that contract, check [this class](../processor/processor-core/src/main/kotlin/pt/pak3nuh/hollywood/processor/generator/util/FunctionSignatureBuilder.kt).
 Be aware relying on it can cause breaking changes between versions.

+While not advised to rely on details of the function id build process, the ids themselves are generated on a public separate file named **{actorName}ProxySignatures.kt**.
+The symbols there should be stable as long as the function signature doesn't change.

 ### Message versioning